aaronspringer/aaronspringer.github.io/README.md

 - `/css/style.css`: CSS file for styling.
 - `/js/script.js`: JavaScript file for scripts.
 - `/images`: Directory for project images.

-## Usage

-You can clone this repository to start your own project.
-Make sure to customize the HTML, CSS, and JavaScript files as per your project needs.

 ## Contributing